mebeim/aoc/2020/README.md

 Given a graph like this one, we now essentially have to do the same thing as before and explore it using depth-first search.
-The only difference is that (as can be seen from th example above) we cam very well visit a node multiple times, and we also want to take into account the numbers on each edge which indicate how many inner bags of such color our outer bag contains.
+The only difference is that (as can be seen from th example above) we can very well visit a node multiple times, and we also want to take into account the numbers on each edge which indicate how many inner bags of such color our outer bag contains.

-Opting for a recursive solution again for its consiseness, each time we visit a node (bag color) we will first add the number of needed bags of that color to the total, then recursively calculate the subtotal number of bags which that specific color can hold, and multiply it by the `qty` that we need.
+Opting for a recursive solution again for its consiseness, each time we visit a node (bag color) we will first add the number of needed bags of that color to the total, then recursively calculate the subtotal number of bags which that specific color can hold, and multiply it by the `qty` of that color, adding the result to the total.
 It's simpler to show the code really.

 ```python
 def count_contained(G, src):